 Frequently Asked Questions

-Common questions Kiwi students ask about travel insurance for studying abroad.
+Common questions Australian students ask about travel insurance for studying abroad.

 Do I need travel insurance if my university provides health cover?

 University-provided health cover typically only covers on-campus or local medical treatment.
-It usually does not cover trip cancellation, lost luggage, course fee loss, travel during semester breaks, or medical evacuation back to NZ.
-Travel insurance fills these gaps.
+It usually does not cover trip cancellation, lost luggage, course fee loss, travel during semester breaks, or medical evacuation back to Australia.
+Travel insurance fills these important gaps.
 Check whether your university's cover meets all your needs before deciding.

 Does student travel insurance cover course fee loss?

 Some policies include course fee loss cover as standard or as an add-on.
-This typically covers non-refundable tuition fees if you need to withdraw from your course due to a covered event (serious illness, injury, or death of a close relative).
-Cover limits and covered reasons vary between providers - check the Product Disclosure Statement (PDS) carefully.
+This typically covers non-refundable tuition fees if you need to withdraw due to a covered event such as serious illness, injury, or death of a close relative.
+Cover limits and covered reasons vary between providers, so check the Product Disclosure Statement carefully.

 Can I extend my policy if my study programme runs longer than expected?

-Some providers allow policy extensions while you are still travelling, subject to conditions.
+Some providers allow policy extensions while you are still overseas, subject to conditions.
 Contact your provider before your existing policy expires.
-You cannot extend retroactively - any events that occur after your policy lapses will not be covered.
-World Nomads and Southern Cross are among the providers that may offer extensions.
+You cannot extend retroactively, so any events that occur after your policy lapses will not be covered.
+World Nomads is among the providers that may offer extensions while you are abroad.

 Am I covered during semester breaks if I travel to other countries?

 This depends on your policy.
-Some student and comprehensive policies cover travel to other countries during breaks, while others restrict cover to your study destination only.
-If you plan to travel during breaks (common for students in Europe), ensure your policy includes multi-country cover.
+Some comprehensive policies cover travel to other countries during breaks, while others restrict cover to your study destination only.
+If you plan to travel during semester breaks (common for students in Europe), confirm that your policy includes multi-country cover.

 Is my laptop covered under student travel insurance?

 Most travel insurance policies include cover for personal effects, including laptops and electronics.
-However, per-item limits are often NZ$500-750, which may not cover the full replacement cost of an expensive laptop.
+However, per-item limits are often A$500 to A$750, which may not cover the full replacement cost of an expensive laptop.
 Check your policy's per-item and total personal effects limits.
 Some policies offer higher electronics limits as an add-on.

 How much does student travel insurance cost?

-Costs vary significantly based on destination, duration, and cover level.
-As a rough guide, a semester (6 months) in Australia may cost NZ$300-600, while a year in the USA may cost NZ$800-1,500+.
+Costs vary based on destination, duration, and cover level.
+As a rough guide, a semester of 6 months in the UK may cost A$350 to A$700, while a year in the USA may cost A$900 to A$1,800 or more.
 Annual and multi-year policies often offer better per-month rates than short-term rolling cover.
+These are indicative estimates only.

 Can I work part-time overseas and still be covered?

-Most student travel insurance policies cover part-time work while studying, provided it is legal under your visa conditions and involves low-risk employment (hospitality, retail, tutoring).
+Most student travel insurance policies cover part-time work while studying, provided it is legal under your visa conditions and involves low-risk employment such as hospitality, retail, or tutoring.
 High-risk occupations or manual labour may be excluded.
 Check your policy wording if you plan to work while studying.

 Ready to Compare Student Travel Insurance?

-Compare travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your study abroad trip - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your study abroad trip - it is 100% free.

 Compare Estimates